Real people. Real places. Real stories.

 - WORKABILITY.
 Is that the right term?
 Well, we're going with it.
 Unlike large publishers who view authors as just a number, we actually work with you to help present the story in its best possible light.
 We do, however, expect reciprocity; Story Unlikely is comprised of volunteers who are by nature team players.
 If you're an inflexible my way or the highway type - or even worse, an unbearable ideologue - then consider this a premature breakup.
 No really, it's us, not you.

 - GET ILLUSTRATED.
 We illustrate ALL stories we publish, and we think we're doing a pretty bang-up job with that.
+You can learn more about our artists at Design Unlikely.

 - Still NOT CONVINCED?
 Then listen to a word from our new CFO, David Wallace.
 Yes, that's a clickable link below, and no, we're not joking (well, sort of).